The Ironist

 Rhodes

-Rhodes Old Town feels like time refused to move on.
+Rhodes Old Town is saved in time.
 Walk through the Street of the Knights and you’ll forget what century it is.
-Visit Lindos for a sun-drenched acropolis and a reminder that the Greeks never really needed filters.
+Visit Lindos for a sun-drenched acropolis.

 Greece is that sweet destination where you will lose track of time, life, routines, basically anything that ties you down.
 So, don’t plan too much.
 Let a fisherman redirect your day.
 Accept that a ruin might close early (we didn’t know Hadrian’s Library closed at 4 and were quite disappointed after hurrying there, sweaty and flushed…yeah it was sweaty in March!) or a cat might demand your seat (those cuties can be found literally everywhere!).